MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-agentless-scanning-vms.md

 ---
-title: Enable agentless scanning for VMs
+title: Enable agentless scanning for VMs in Microsoft Defender for Cloud
-description: Find installed software and software vulnerabilities on your Azure machines and AWS machines without installing an agent.
+description: Run agentless scanning on VMs for vulnerabilities and threats in Microsoft Defender for Cloud.
 author: dcurwin
 ms.author: dacurwin
 ms.topic: how-to